* Bluebird Bio-Celgene CAR-T drug receives positive response

 At 9:37 a.m.
 ET (1437 GMT), the Dow Jones Industrial Average was down 8.85 points, or 0.04 percent, at 24,320.31, the S&P 500 was up 1.14 points, or 0.04 percent, at 2,652.64 and the Nasdaq Composite was up 18.81 points, or 0.28 percent, at 6,858.89.

 Technology stocks led the gainers on the S&P 500, rising 0.41 percent, while financial stocks were the biggest losers.
 Energy stocks also rose on the back of rise in oil prices after the explosion.

 Interest in the surge in bitcoin and opening of futures trading continued to fuel bets on crypotcurrency related stocks, many of which have risen exponentially in value in the past three months.

-Shares of Marathon Patent, Riot Blockchain , Overstock.com and Xunei were up between 4.31 percent and 17 percent in premarket trading.
+Shares of Marathon Patent, Riot Blockchain , Overstock.com and Xunei were up between 10 percent and 24 percent.